fieldtrip/website/faq/why_does_my_eegheadmodel_look_funny.md

 {% include image src="/assets/img/faq/why_does_my_eegheadmodel_look_funny/bnd1.png" width="350" %}

-_Figure 1.
+_Figure 2.
 Adjustment of segmentation parameters gets rid of the aliasing artifact_

+Another, relatively easy to address, issue might result from image inhomogeneities.
+We have observed consequences of suboptimal segmentations in case subjects were wearing an EEG cap in the MRI scanner.
+Below, we first create an inhomogeneous image, and demonstrate the effect of this on the quality of the headmodel that is created from the segmented image.
+Then, we show that the problem is fixed if the bias in the image is corrected prior to running the segmentation.

-the chunk of code below is intended to create a mask for the relevant anatomical data, so that the aliasing artifact can be zero'ed out, so that we don't need to account for that anymore
+First, we create a mask for the relevant anatomical data, so that the aliasing artifact can be zero'ed out, so that we don't need to account for that anymore.

     scalpmask = double(segmentedmri.scalp);

-fill the bottom
+    % fill the bottom
     scalpmask(50:130,50:130,1) = 1;
     pw_dir = pwd;
     cd(fullfile(ftpath, 'private'));